 Perhaps you purchased and financed your car exactly 900 days ago.
 New car cost: $21,500 (and you didn’t get a good deal).
 Let’s say that your previous vehicle died and you didn’t feel that trying to save it was worth the exorbitant cost.
 However, you have to commute to work somehow.
-So you get a credit card cash advance of $500 to put as a down payment and then you financed the vehicle as follows: $21,000 at 8% over 5 years.
+So you get a credit card cash advance of $500 to put as a down payment, and then you financed the vehicle as follows: $21,000 at 8% over five years.
 Therefore, your monthly payments are $425.

 Now almost 2.5 years after the fact, you have paid $9,500 and still owe $11,500.
-If you decide that you wanted to hold onto your car but you have filed either a Chapter 7 or Chapter 13 case before the 910-day mark, you would have to keep up the payments as per the contract terms.
+If you decide that you wanted to hold onto your car, but you have filed either a Chapter 7 or Chapter 13 case before the 910-day mark, you would have to keep up the payments as per the contract terms.
 This would amount to about $12,650 (or more depending).

-Under Chapter 13, you pay that $7,500 and you interest rate will often be lower than the rate in your contract.
+Under Chapter 13, you pay that $7,500 and your interest rate will often be lower than the price in your contract.
 Paying a reduced amount ($7,5000 instead of $11,500) at a lower interest rate will produce a lower monthly payment for you.
 This payment can be further reduced by extending your repayment term further than what your contract provided (up to a max of five years from the date of filing your Chapter 13 case).

-If we were to assume in this example that the interest rate is 5% and the repayment term is five years, then your payment on $7,500 would be less than $142 a month!
+If we were to assume in this example that the interest rate is 5% and the repayment term is five years, then your payment of $7,500 would be less than $142 a month!
 With interest, your remaining debts on your vehicle would be about $8,492 whereas you would’ve paid $12,650.
 You save $4,158!